 Any company that develops network management applications - whether the products are element managers for their hardware, platforms and frameworks or advanced applications like reporting and alarm suppression - finds that they need a variety of industry partners.
 These partnerships validate the interoperability with each other for the customer.
 Due to the nature of implementing network management, it is as if there exists a giant grid of interdependencies within the network management industry.
-Framework and platform vendors need support from device and application providers, device vendors need support from framework and platform vendors as well as device vendors.
+Framework and platform vendors need support from device and application providers, device vendors need support from framework and platform providers, and application vendors need support from framework and platform vendors as well as device vendors.